maxdan94/kcliques/README.md

 ./ck p k edgelist.txt

-- p is the number of threads to use.
+- "p" is the number of threads to use.
-- k of k-clique to enumerate.
+- "k" of k-clique to enumerate.
 - "edgelist.txt" should contain the graph: one edge on each line separated by a space.
 - Will print the number of l-cliques for l in [1,k].

+./cklist k edgelist.txt kcliques.txt

+- "k" of k-clique to enumerate.
+- "edgelist.txt" should contain the graph: one edge on each line separated by a space.
+- Will print the number of l-cliques for l in [1,k].
+- "kcliques.txt" will contain the kcliques (one kclique on each line that is k unsigned ints on each line).

 ./ckcore k edgelist.txt ckdeg.txt ckcore.txt ckdens.txt
 ./ckcorepar p k edgelist.txt ckdeg.txt ckcore.txt ckdens.txt